p-hzamora/FluentValidation/docs/upgrading-to-11.md

 ### Introduction

 FluentValidation 11.0 is a major release that included several breaking changes.
-Please review this document carefully before upgrading from FluentValidation 10.x to 11.
+Please review this document carefully before upgrading from fluent_validation 10.x to 11.

 There were 3 main goals for this release:
 - Removing deprecated code and support for obsolete platforms